 About the Author

-Victor La Cerva has been actively working in violence prevention for more than twenty five years.
-He is recently retired from his position as Medical Director of the Family Health Bureau, New Mexico Department of Health, and holds an Emeritus clinical faculty appointment with the Department of Pediatrics at UNM Medical School.
+Victor La Cerva MD actively worked on violence prevention and wellness issues for more than twenty-five years.
+He is retired from his position as Medical Director of the Family Health Bureau, NM Department of Health, and holds an Emeritus clinical faculty appointment with the Department of Pediatrics at UNM Medical School.
 In 1984, he co-created the NM Men’s Wellness movement, exploring the physical, emotional, mental and spiritual needs of men in our society.
-Before the national men’s movement became known, annual gatherings, hundreds of small support groups, a statewide newsletter, and support groups for young men had been established.
+There are now seven organized events every year as this work moves into its 34th year.